Veil of Veronica: Evolution of the story

 19th-century group of Saint Veronica offering Jesus the veil, from a series of Stations of the Cross.

 There is no reference to the story of Veronica and her veil in the canonical Gospels.
 The closest written reference is the miracle of Jesus healing the bleeding woman by touching the hem of Jesus' garment; her name is later identified as Veronica by the apocryphal "Acts of Pilate".
 The story was later elaborated in the 11th century by adding that Christ gave her a portrait of himself on a cloth, with which she later cured Tiberius.
 The linking of this with the bearing of the cross in the Passion, and the miraculous appearance of the image, was made by Roger d'Argenteuil's Bible in French in the 13th century, and gained further popularity following the internationally popular work Meditations on the Life of Christ of about 1300.
 It is also at this point that other depictions of the image change to include a crown of thorns, blood, and the expression of a man in pain, and the image became very common throughout Catholic Europe, forming part of the Arma Christi, and with the meeting of Jesus and Veronica becoming one of the Stations of the Cross.

 Origin of the name

-According to the Catholic Encyclopedia, the name "Veronica" is a colloquial portmanteau of the Latin word 'vera', meaning "truth", and Greek 'eikon', meaning "image"; the Veil of Veronica was therefore largely regarded in medieval times as "the true image", and the truthful representation of Jesus, preceding the Shroud of Turin.
+According to the Catholic Encyclopedia, the name Veronica is a colloquial portmanteau of Latin vera 'truth' and Greek eikon 'image'.
+The encyclopedia suggests that a description of the relic as "vera icon" over time developed into a name for the relic and was mistaken as the name of a person associated with it.
+Subsequently various legends about Veronica developed in different regions.

+Other sources suggest that the name Veronica is a Latin variation of the name Berenice, itself a Latinized form of the ancient Macedonian name Βερενίκη (Berenike), in turn derived from the ancient Greek name Φερενίκη (Pherenike).
+The description of the relic as "vera icon" likely influenced the spelling from an early date.